Sardinian Shepherd Dog: Appearance

 The dog has a rough coat, which can be grey, black, brindle, brown or white.
 Height at the withers is about 56 to 60 cm for males, while females are a couple of centimeters shorter.
 A typical characteristic of the breed is the fiery expression of the eyes, whose position, unlike other dog breeds, is totally frontal, giving the dog a unique "monkey-like" appearance.

 Variability observed between individuals is likely due to the lack of selective pressures.
-There are, however, consistently strong commonalities across dogs from different locations, including characteristics such as amber eye color and the characteristic "monkey-like face".
+There are, however, consistently strong commonalities across dogs from different locations, including characteristics such as amber eye color and the characteristic "monkey face".
 The coat, irrespective of color, has a typical coarse outer layer, as well as a woolly and dense undercoat.
 The hair on the head and hindquarters is typically short, while the face has longer furnishings around the eyes and a beard-like length around the muzzle and chin.
 Male dogs have a longer and thicker coat around the neck forming a mane.

 Approximately 15% of individuals are short-coated, and this is generally selected against in favor of the long-coated variety.
 Approximately 30% of individuals have a natural bobtail.

-History

-In 2016, a genomic study revealed that Fonni's Dog is associated with sighthound and molossoid breeds from the eastern and southern Mediterranean.
-The genomic map of these dogs is able to mirror human migration to the island from the Middle East and northern Africa.